jmonterrubio/Identify-Fraud-From-Enron-Email/README.md

     Is the fraction of emails that a person send to POIs of the total sended.

-Furthermore I created a new feature that is how much is the bonus according to his salary (bonus/salary).
+Furthermore I created a new feature that is how much is the bonus according to his salary (bonus/salary ratio).

 * `fraction_bonus_salary`

 #### Features selected

-After new features creation and classification algorithm selection (Decision Tree Classifier), I used *feature importance* method to select and pick the features that will help me in the search of POIs
+After new features creation and classification algorithm selection (Decision Tree Classifier), I used *feature importance* method to select and pick the features that will help me in the search of POIs:

 `exercised_stock_options`, `total_payments`, `fraction_to_poi`, `shared_receipt_with_poi`, `other`, `restricted_stock`, `fraction_from_poi`